outrauk/dataiku-plugin-snowflake-hdfs/README.md

 Second, use the `pip` command from the previous step to install the package in the library's virtual environment.
 (If you're using PyCharm, open _View_ &rarr; _Tool Windows_ &rarr; _Terminal_ and paste the `pip` command in.)

+## Running Tests in PyCharm

+1. Make sure you can build the project by doing all of the `pip` steps above
+2. In PyCharm, run the _Unit Tests_ configuration.

 ## TODO